 Please consider the following as you prepare your proposal:

-- Learning objectives and your topic's relevance to uncommon intersections in internationalization and higher education, focused on cultivating multiple perspectives at home and/or abroad.
+- Learning objectives and your topic's relevance to the intersection of Migration, Refugees and the Internationalization of Higher Education.
 You will be asked to explain how your proposed session has both.

 - 50 minutes: Standard Session: Prepare a 50 minute presentation, panel, round table or applied workshop focused on a facet of internationalization theory, research, application, and/or experiences on campus, in the community, and/or abroad.
 Consider collaborating with students, student organizations, faculty, and staff.